awsdocs/aws-systems-manager-user-guide/doc_source/rc-cwe.md

 1. In the **Target value\(s\)** field, if you chose InstanceIds in the previous step, specify one or more instance IDs separated by commas\.
 If you chose tag:*EC2\_tag\_name* in the previous step, specify one or more tag values\.
 After you type the value, for example web\-server or database, choose **Add**\.

 1. In the **Configure parameter\(s\)** section, choose an option and then complete any fields populated by your choice\.
 Use the hover text for more information about the options\.
-For more information about the parameter fields for your document, see [Running Commands Using Systems Manager Run Command](run-command.md) and choose the procedure for your document\.
+For more information about the parameter fields for your document, see [Running commands using Systems Manager Run Command](run-command.md) and choose the procedure for your document\.

 1. In the permissions section, choose **Create a new role for this specific resource** to create a new role with the required instance profile role for Run Command\.
 Or, choose **Use existing role**\.
-For more information about roles required for Run Command, see [Setting Up AWS Systems Manager](systems-manager-setting-up.md)\.
+For more information about roles required for Run Command, see [Setting up AWS Systems Manager](systems-manager-setting-up.md)\.

 1. Choose **Configure details** and complete the wizard\.